SealNTibbers/GotalkInterpreter/README.md

 #### Bugs, Tests etc

 There are a lot of tests for everything here so we are pretty sure that this library is actually useable.
-You can use this tests (specifically smalltalkEvaluator_test.go) to better understand what you can do with this library.
+You can use its tests (specifically smalltalkEvaluator_test.go) to better understand what you can do with this library.
 We can rewrite some parts later just to make our Go code better and somehow expand overall functionality.

 ## Installation

 GotalkInterpreter does not use any third party libraries.
-For getting it to run on your machine, you just run standard go get:
+For getting it run on your machine, you just:
 ```go
 go get github.com/SealNTibbers/GotalkInterpreter
 ```